-Upper Mustang trek offers a spectacular trekking experience in the remote trans-Himalayan mountain region of Nepal which is also known as the Last Forbidden Kingdom because it wasn’t until the 1990s that tourists were allowed to enter the region.
-Upper Mustang, being in the Himalayan rain shadow, is one of the regions in the country suitable for trekking even during monsoons.
+Upper Mustang trek offers a spectacular trekking experience in the remote trans-Himalayan mountain region of Nepal.
+Also known for “The Last Forbidden Kingdom” as it wasn’t until the 1990s that tourists were allowed to enter the region.
+Upper Mustang, being in the Himalayan rain shadow, is one of the regions in the country suitable for trekking even during monsoon.
 During this time, the upper Kali Gandaki valley is still quite dry with only occasional rainfall.

 - Uniqueness of tree-less landscape, rocky trails and views of Nilgiri, Annapurna, Dhaulagiri and other Himalayas

 Our Airport representatives will receive you at the airport.
 We will then transfer you to your respective hotels.
 You will have the rest of the day free to explore Kathmandu as you please.
 Overnight at a hotel in Kathmandu.